 Matt Lang (IT coordinator): While working for the computer laboratory of his alma mater, Humboldt State University, Matt volunteered his expertise to build customized databases for CATs, a role which morphed into a job as a staff member with multiple talents.

-Now in his ninth year working for CATs, Matt combines his degree in interdisciplinary studies with his broad experience working with computers to keep CATs at the cutting edge in information technology: from websites, databases, tech support and networking to GIS, desktop publishing and graphics.
+Now in his eleventh year working for CATs, Matt combines his degree in interdisciplinary studies with his broad experience working with computers to keep CATs at the cutting edge in information technology: from websites, databases, tech support and networking to GIS, desktop publishing and graphics.
 His development and analysis of maps and data from California’s pesticide reporting database are critical to CATs’ programs and have been used in court, before agencies and in reports and newsletters.

 Matt’s background includes summers as a camper, then a counselor and now a volunteer at a famed YMCA camp in southern Humboldt County.
 He grew up in Eureka and inherited his reverence for northern California’s unique environment from a father who is a biologist and a mother who loves the outdoors.